 The west designation there is included to let you know to look in the western hemisphere.
 Give it a try.
 Did you find it?
 (Post your answer in the comments!)

-Now there’s a massive amount of additional Algebra you can practice when planning a road trip, but hopefully this gives you a nice introduction to exactly how math helps make travelling a lot more fun, and a lot less dangerous!
+Now there’s a massive amount of additional Algebra and Geometry you can practice when planning a road trip, but hopefully, this gives you a nice introduction to exactly how math helps make traveling a lot more fun, and a lot less dangerous!

 Just planning one road trip you will use the Algebra concepts of estimation, rounding, decimals, fractions, ratio, proportion, rational expressions, conversions, rates, and The Distance Formula.
 Not to mention the regular operations of additional, multiplication, division, and subtraction.